MARS Melbourne Art Rooms

-[MARS] Melbourne Art Rooms is a contemporary commercial art gallery in Melbourne, Victoria, Australia.
-MARS specialises in exhibiting, promoting and building the careers of contemporary Australian and International artists.
+MARS Melbourne Art Rooms (MARS) is a contemporary commercial art gallery in Melbourne, Victoria, Australia.
+MARS Gallery specialises in exhibiting, promoting and building the careers of contemporary Australian and International artists.

 History

-[MARS] was established by gallerist Andy Dinan in 2004, who converted a former dairy in Port Melbourne into a two-level contemporary gallery.
-In 2014, [MARS] relocated to a new purpose-built gallery at 7 James St, Windsor, (in the City of Stonnington).
+MARS was established by gallerist Andy Dinan in 2004, who converted a former dairy in Port Melbourne into a two-level contemporary gallery.
+In 2014, MARS relocated to a new purpose-built gallery at 7 James St, Windsor, (in the City of Stonnington).

 MARS specialises in exhibiting, promoting and building the careers of contemporary Australian artists.
-The gallery has participated in a number of national art fairs including Melbourne Art Fair and Sydney Contemporary.
+Since 2004, MARS Gallery has held over 720 exhibitions across two galleries as well as 30 pop ups, totalling involvement with over 1000 artists.
+The gallery has participated in 44 art fairs across Australia and the world, including national art fairs including Melbourne Art Fair and Sydney Contemporary.
 MARS also exhibits in international art fairs including Paris Photo, Photo London, Photo Basel, Art Central Hong Kong and Volta Basel.

 Building

 The architecture and fit-out of MARS is by JAM Architects in collaboration with gallerist and MARS founder Andy Dinan.
 The three-level space incorporates amenities for showing new media such as sound sculpture, video and light art.
 The gallery has four distinct exhibition spaces, including a custom black-box gallery committed to the exhibition of contemporary video art, a light-box room for the display of light and sound works, a drawing room to exhibit works on paper as well as a rooftop sculpture garden accessible by an elevator with a light artwork installed into the elevator shaft by artist Jason Sims.